 - Complete Organization Contact Information

 When preparing to start a new grant application, the following documents may be helpful to collect and have available.

 - Organization income statement and balance sheet

 - Organization list of Board Members

 - Project budget

 - Other entities sharing the cost of your particular project

 A Grant Report must be submitted by the deadline provided in the Terms of Grant Agreement.
 This can be submitted electronically through the online Grants Management System.
 Please find a read-only version of the Program Support Grant Report here and a read-only version of the Operating Support Grant Report here.

 Promotional materials developed related to the grant must include “funding provided by the Community Foundation of Johnson County”.

-Community Foundation Board of Directors members may also schedule site visits.
+Community Foundation Board of Directors and staff members may also schedule site visits.
 Any organization that does not comply with the due diligence process will not be considered for additional grants until compliance is complete.